Fortaleza wins Youth and wins unprecedented ranking for Libertadores - Play

 From the beginning of the match, the proposals of Fortaleza and Juventude were opposite and very clear.
 With the Tricolor de Aço with the ball, always in the attacking field, while the team from Rio Grande do Sul, very solid defensively, bet on its main characteristic to come out on counterattacks and surprise.

-And the Lion was dangerous in the first few minutes, with Ederson demanding a great defense from Douglas.
+And the Lion was dangerous in the first minutes, with Ederson demanding great defense of Douglas.

-In the rebound of the shot, David headed, the ball touched the hand of the defender of Juventude and the leonine players asked for a penalty.
-The referee went to the VAR, but called a foul on Vitor Mendes.
+On the rebound of the throw, David he headed, the ball hit the defender of Juventude and the leonine players asked for a penalty.
+The referee went to the VAR, but called a foul in Victor Mendes.

-The Lion kept the pressure on for at least the 15th minute, but spaces were rare and when the chance came, Robson missed the submission.
+Leão kept the pressure on for at least the 15th minute, but spaces were rare and when the chance came, Robson he missed the finalization badly.

-Only after 30 minutes did Juventude’s team come out a little more, however, without taking any danger to Marcelo Boeck’s goal.
+Only after the 30 minutes did Juventude’s team come out a little more, however, without taking any danger to the goal of Marcelo Boeck.

 And with an opponent so well closed, Fortaleza didn’t create more until the end of the 1st half.